Duukkis8D/solita-dev-academy-2021-fall-frontend/README.md

 ## Purpose

 The app is for Solita Dev Akatemia fall 2021 job application.
 It is meant to test the applicant's programming and problem solving skills.
+More info about assignment here: https://github.com/solita/vaccine-exercise-2021.

 ## Function